 For the final part of the assignment, the student will continue the search of best practices for diversity hiring by looking at the curriculum used by at least one police agency in its academy training.
 The student will then develop a plan to incorporate diversity issues into academy and sustainment training.
 Part III must be 3–5 pages, include at least 2 peer-reviewed references not previously used, at least one review of a law enforcement academy's curriculum and be written in APA format.
 Part III must be combined with the first two parts of the assignment and submitted as one document.

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes, contain short answer questions, and have a 1 hour and 15-minute time limit.
+Each quiz will cover the Learn material for the assigned modules.
+Each quiz will be open-book/open-notes, contain short answer questions, and have a 1 hour and 15-minute time limit.